-On October 22, 1991, the Authority acquired the former Chautaqua Ice Company property and entered into an agreement to lease the property to the Historical Society of Western Pennsylvania (Society).
-The Society has established the Senator John Heinz History Center and supporting facilities that operate as a museum, research center and cultural facility.
-The lease agreement provides for annual rental of one dollar and requires the Society to pay for all improvements, maintenance, utilities and insurance.
+On October 22, 1991, the Authority acquired the former Chautauqua Ice Company property and entered into an agreement to lease the property to the Historical Society of Western Pennsylvania (Historical Society).
+The Historical Society has established the Senator John Heinz History Center and supporting facilities that operates as a museum, research center, and cultural facility.
+The lease agreement provides for annual rental of one dollar and requires the Historical Society to pay for all improvements, maintenance, utilities, and insurance.
 The lease is for a period of 25 years and was due to expire in October 2016, with options to renew for three consecutive periods of 25 years each.
-On August 4, 2015, the Society exercised their option for the first 25-year period, extending the lease through October 21, 2041.
+On August 4, 2015, the Historical Society exercised their option for the first 25-year period, extending the lease through October 21, 2041.